resema/Notepad/_posts/2018-02-05-a-directx11-based-tiny-renderer.md

 {% highlight c++ linenos %}
 // create the vertex input layout description
-// this setup needs to match the vertextype structure in the ModelClass and shader polygonLayout[0].SemanticName = "POSITION";
+// this setup needs to match the VERTEXTYPE structure in the vertexbuffer and shader polygonLayout[0].SemanticName = "POSITION";
 polygonLayout[0].SemanticIndex = 0;
 polygonLayout[0].Format = DXGI_FORMAT_R32G32B32A32_FLOAT;